paypal/squbs/docs/httpclient.md

 squbs provides `CircuitBreakerBidi` Akka Streams `GraphStage` to provide circuit breaker functionality for streams.
 It is a generic circuit breaker implementation for streams.
 Please see [Circuit Breaker](circuitbreaker.md) documentation for details.

-squbs http client comes pre-integrated with the circuit breaker.
-By default, any `Failure` or a `Success` with http status code `400` or greater increments the failure count.
-The default `CircuitBreakerState` implementation is `AtomicCircuitBreakerState`, which can be shared across materializations and across flows.
-These can be customized by [Passing CircuitBreakerSettings Programmatically](#passing-circuitbreakersettings-programmatically).

 Circuit Breaker might potentially change the order of messages, so it requires a `Context` to be carried around, like `ClientFlow`.
 But, in addition to that, it needs to be able to uniquely identify each element for its internal mechanics.
 Accordingly, the `Context` passed to `ClientFlow` or a mapping from `Context` should be able to uniquely identify each element.
 If circuit breaker is enabled, and the `Context` passed to `ClientFlow` does not uniquely identify each element, then you will experience unexpected behavior.
 Please see [Context to Unique Id Mapping](circuitbreaker.md#context-to-unique-id-mapping) section of Circuit Breaker documentation for details on providing a unique id.

+Circuit Breaker is disabled by default.
+Please see [Configuring in application.conf](#configuring-in-applicationconf) and [Passing CircuitBreakerSettings Programmatically](#passing-circuitbreakersettings-programmatically) sections below for enabling.

+Once enabled, by default, any `Failure` or a `Success` with http status code `400` or greater increments the failure count.
+The default `CircuitBreakerState` implementation is `AtomicCircuitBreakerState`, which can be shared across materializations and across flows.
+These can be customized by [Passing CircuitBreakerSettings Programmatically](#passing-circuitbreakersettings-programmatically).

 ##### Configuring in application.conf